DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 > If any players disobey their guide’s instructions and split off from the remainder of the party to explore Castle Ravenloft, they encounter the following scenes as they do so.
 >
 > > [!info]- **B2F.
 Dungeon & Catacombs**
 > > If a player instead descends two floors down <span class="citation">K21.
 South Tower Stair (p.
 59)</span> from <span class="citation">K9.
 Guests’ Hall (p.
 56)</span>, they emerge into <span class="citation">K73.
 Dungeon Hall (p.
 79)</span>.
 This area is largely as described in <span class="citation">K73.
 Dungeon Hall (p.
 79)</span>; however, remove the reference to the “cry for help" from this area’s description.
-If the character falls victim to one of the teleport traps, they are later retrieved by Rahadin, who escorts them up to the guest suite.
+The teleport traps function as described in [[Arc P - Ravenloft Heist#P11d.
+Torture Chamber|Arc P - Ravenloft Heist]].
+If the character falls victim to one of the teleport traps, they are swiftly retrieved by Rahadin, who escorts them up to the guest suite.
 >
 > <br>
 >